bytefish/bytefish.de/blog/neo4j_dotnet.md

 }
 ```

-And finally we can write a ``ParameterSerializer``, which turns given list of uder-defined types into a list of Dictionaries (with nested Dictionaries):
+And finally we can write a ``ParameterSerializer``, which turns given list of user-defined types into a list of Dictionaries (with nested Dictionaries):

 ```csharp
 // Copyright (c) Philipp Wagner.
 All rights reserved.